New South Wales V set: Third batch (DIM & DIT)

 From May 1981, DIM Power Cars and DIT trailers started to be delivered.
 These cars had increased seating compared with the DC series, up from 88 to 96 for the power cars, and from 92 to 112 for the trailers.
+Like earlier cars, these were targeted as U sets, indicating four-car sets.
+However, later on, all double decker sets were retargeted as V sets (the V originally used only for 2-car sets) in order to distinguish them from single deck U sets.